igoramadas/coffeejsdoc/guides/SpecifyingReturnsGuide.md

-JavaScript has the asynchronous nature, and CroJSDoc provides some tags for documentation asynchronicity.
+JavaScript has the asynchronous nature, and CoffeeJs Doc provides some tags for documentation asynchronicity.

 # NodeJS style's callback